San Vittore, Switzerland

 San Vittore is a municipality in the Moesa Region in the Swiss canton of Grisons (Graubünden).

 Geography

-San Vittore is situated in the lower part of the valley of the Moesa river, just over 2 km upstream of the border with the canton of Ticino, and 6 km upstream of Arbedo-Castione, where the Moesa river joins the Ticino river.
-At 278 m above sea level, it is the lowest-lying community in Graubünden.
+San Vittore is situated in the lower part of the valley of the river Moesa, just over 2 km upstream of the border with the canton of Ticino, and 6 km upstream of Arbedo-Castione, where the Moesa joins the Ticino.
+At 278 m above sea level, it is the lowest-lying community in the Grisons.

 San Vittore has an area, As of 2006, of 22 km2.
 Of this area, 15.5% is used for agricultural purposes, while 66.7% is forested.
 Of the rest of the land, 2.8% is settled (buildings or roads) and the remainder (15%) is non-productive (rivers, glaciers or mountains).